earthgecko/skyline/docs/panorama.rst

 flagged as anomalous.
 Sampling at :mod:`settings.PANORAMA_EXPIRY_TIME`, the default is 900 seconds.

+The :mod:`settings.PANORAMA_CHECK_MAX_AGE` ensures that Panorama only processes checks that are not older than this value.
+This mitigates against Panorama stampeding against the MySQL database, if either Panorama or MySQL were stopped and there are a lot of Panorama check files queued to process.
+If this is set to 0, Panorama will process all checks, regardless of age.

 There is a Panorama view in the Skyline Webapp frontend UI to allow you to search and view historical anomalies.